-Buju Banton who is due to be released from a U.S. prison on December 8 of this year is scheduled to perform in Trinidad and Tobago on April 22, 2019.
+Buju Banton who is due to be released from a U.S. prison Tomorrow, December 8 is scheduled to perform in Trinidad and Tobago on April 22, 2019.
 This concert’s schedule have greatly angered the gays and lesbians there.

 The director of Trinidad’s Coalition Advocating for Inclusion of Sexual Orientation (CAISO), Colin Robinson, expressed his anger with Buju Banton being allowed to perform there.